Dollar gains on U.S. election caution, surging COVID-19 cases

 “It’s not as if the probability outcomes have shifted very much this week, but it is possible that some people saved position squaring up to the last moment.
 That has pulled euro/dollar lower a little bit,” he added.

-The euro fell 0.3% to $1.1643, after sliding to a four-week low of $1.1640.
+The euro fell 0.3% to $1.1643 EUR=EBS, after sliding to a four-week low of $1.1640.
 The euro remains pressured overall after the European Central Bank on Thursday flagged further monetary easing in December..

 Ranko Berich, head of market analysis, at Monex Europe said a win by Democratic candidate Joe Biden over President Donald Trump could improve the outlook for U.S. macroeconomic growth due to better pandemic management, and “would be mildly positive for the dollar against G10 currencies.”

-The greenback was little changed against the yen at 104.66 yen, after rallying overnight from a five-week trough as it benefited from a rebound in U.S. Treasury yields and broad dollar buying.
+The greenback was little changed against the yen at 104.66 yen JPY=EBS, after rallying overnight from a five-week trough as it benefited from a rebound in U.S. Treasury yields and broad dollar buying.

 Some commodity currencies, meanwhile, took another spill on Friday, capping what for some was set to be their worst week since the March COVID-19 collapse.

-Against the Chinese yuan in the offshore market, the dollar fell 0.2% to 6.6945 yuan.
+Against the Chinese yuan in the offshore market, the dollar fell 0.2% to 6.6945 yuan CNH=EBS.

 Reporting by Gertrude Chavez-Dreyfuss; Editing by Kirsten Donovan and Ken Ferris